x1ao4/tmdb-automation/README.md

 - Make sure you have a stable internet connection and can access the TMDB website.
 - Ensure that the `LANGUAGE_CODE` matches the language used in the provided episode information.
 - Set your TMDB account language preferences to match the `LANGUAGE_CODE`.
 - Ensure that the format of the provided episode information file matches the format specified in the script.
 The date format may vary depending on the language.
-For example, for Chinese, the date format is `YYYY/MM/DD` (e.g., `2023/1/20`), and for English, the date format is `MM/DD/YYYY` (e.g., `1/20/2023`).
+For example, for `Chinese`, the date format is `YYYY/MM/DD` (e.g., `2023/1/20`), and for `English`, the date format is `MM/DD/YYYY` (e.g., `1/20/2023`).
 Please use the appropriate format based on your language.
 - Follow the terms of use and regulations of the TMDB website while using the script.
 <br>